Food on Campus

 This building, located on Science Drive northwest of the Bryan Center, contains Blue Express, a restaurant serving warm lunches, among other things.

-There are several eateries at the Bryan Center, a building northeast of the law school on Science Drive, including McDonald’s, Au Bon Pain, Joe Van Gogh, Panda Express, and a Mexican restaurant and bar called the Armadillo Grill (Soon to be replaced by the Loop) where you can purchase margaritas and beers on your Duke Card.
+There are several eateries at the Bryan Center, a building northeast of the law school on Science Drive, including McDonald’s, Au Bon Pain, Joe Van Gogh, Panda Express, and a Mexican restaurant and bar called The Loop where you can purchase margaritas and beers on your Duke Card.

 There are other eateries on different parts of campus, including: